How I found my way to SWISS PRECISION

 Villa Bung, located in St. Georgen, Black Forest, in 1925

 I already owned a Thorens TD124 as a student, but gave this up because the turntable in the simple plinth tended to rumble .
 I later deeply regretted this decision.
 As an audiophile and fan of old records, even then, I was totally enthusiastic about the nostalgic appearance of the TD124 with its barrel-shaped chassis, kidney-shaped operation field, and “industrial grey” colour – not to mention the clutch mechanism.
 This fascination never died.

 Around 1990, my deep curiosity of the Thorens TD124 and other hi-fi classics became so great that I visited the German national library to view the first issues of the Hi-Fi-Stereophonie trade magazines.
 Here I came across a story from the chief editor describing a visit to the Thorens factory in Sainte-Croix with amazing pictures of the production.
 This was the motivation for my books and got the ball rolling.

-This deck, built in 1959, is fitted with the tone arm Ortofon RMG 212 and Swedish SELA armboard with integrated lift
+My Thorens TD124, serial number 14302.
+This beautiful deck built in 1959 is fitted with classic Ortofon RMG 212 pick-up arm and the rare Swedish SELA armboard with integrated lift

 Joachim Bung in conversation with former head engineer Robert Thorens in Sainte-Croix

 Furthermore I was able to find the man who in 1963 took the pictures in the Thorens factory.
 In addition to countless school classes and bridal couples, Gerd Pinsker has photographed houses, landscapes and occasionally also commercial and industrial companies.
 A late discovery, Gerd slightly stooped and with snow white hair became full of energy when talking about photography, a passion of his for over 50 years.

 Gerd Pinsker viewing the old Thorens negatives

 Assembly of a Thorens TD124 in Sainte-Croix; Photo by Gerd Pinsker

 Holger Trass, operator of the website www.analogue-classics.com, with the author and classic jukebox Wurlitzer 1800, built in 1955 with 104 title options